Difference between local storage, session storage, and cookies

 Anom Warbhuvan

-In web development, the ability to store data on the client-side is an essential component of building robust and feature-rich web applications.
-With the introduction of HTML5, we have been given several options to store or cache information on the client browser, including cookies, local storage, and session storage.
-Each of these storage mechanisms has its own unique advantages and limitations, making it important to understand their differences.
+In web development, storing data on the client-side is crucial for creating robust and feature-rich web applications.
+With HTML5, several options are available for storing or caching information on the client browser, including cookies, local storage, and session storage.
+Each storage mechanism has its own unique benefits and limitations, so it's important to understand their differences.

-In this article, we will help you understand how these storages work, their pros and cons, use cases, and compare local storage, session storage, and cookies against some standard parameters.
+In this article, we'll explore how these storage options work, their pros and cons, use cases, and compare local storage, session storage, and cookies based on some standard parameters.

 Let’s get started!